 At E3 2019, the Doc did his first ever IRL stream.
 It featured him walking around the convention meeting fans and talking to fellow gamers, developers and streamers in the usual comical fashion.
 Part of the stream saw the Doc enter a public bathroom at the event, where he continued to stream despite it being illegal to do so.

 Dr DisRespect’s fame and divisive nature has also seen him become a target.
 During a stream in 2018, his house was shot at from a passing car, forcing him to drop out of character and end the broadcast.
-The clip of the incident is one of the most watched ever on Twitch, with upwards of 3.5 million views.
+The clip of the incident was one of the most watched ever on Twitch, with upwards of 3.6 million views.